srenault/sebastien-renault/posts/typescript.markdown

 The [second one](https://github.com/srenault/typescript-project-skeletons/tree/master/with-play) offers one valid way to intergrate Typescript code into a play framework project.
 I suggest you take a moment to understand how theses projects are organized and build.

-*Note: I aware of some [sbt plugins](https://github.com/mumoshu/play2-typescript) that compile Typescript, but I prefer use some front technology like "grunt" to manage my "front" base code.*
+*Note: I aware of some [playframework sbt plugins](https://github.com/mumoshu/play2-typescript) that compile Typescript, but I prefer use some front technology like "grunt" to manage my "front" base code.*

 ### Clever type checking.
 My idea is to make a compromise and use type checking only on the code I write.
 I don't want to be bothered by any outdated declaration files.
-In order to do that, follow theses steps:
+Here how I proceed to get whant I want:

 * Declare external Javascript libraries as "any" type.
   That's done like this: